Rights of a data subject

 - your rights and freedoms are safeguarded.

-Under Section 851B we must inform you if we refuse to release your data and set out the grounds for the refusal.
+Under Section 851B, if we refuse to release your data, we must inform you and set out the reasons why.

-We can also restrict your rights under the Data Protection Act 2018.
+We can also restrict your rights under the GDPR or Data Protection Act 2018.

 Next: Right to information